Andrewodwyer/Star-academy/README.md

 - A quick unterstanding of the concept of the game.
 - The user want a natural flow in the game from intro to character select and the main game.
 - They want to be able to go back and choose another pilot when they have completed the rock, paper, scissors game.
-- They want to see their score, a visual reference id they won or lost and a conclusion to the game, ie, first to 5 wins.
+- They want to see their score, a visual reference if they won or lost and a conclusion to the game, ie, first to 5 wins.

 ### Site Owner Goals
 - The owner wants to make sure the game isn't too complicated.